iyegoroff/use-backlash/README.md

 // State can be anything,
 type State = number

-// but an Action is always a union of tuples,
-// where the first element is the name of an action
+// but an Action is always a union of tuples, where the first element
-// and should be a string.
-type Action = [tag: 'inc'] | [tag: 'dec']
+// is the name of an action and should be a string. type Action = [tag: 'inc'] | [tag: 'dec']

 // init function has no arguments and just
 // returns initial state wrapped in array. const init = () => [0] as const

-// Unlike with standard useReducer update/reducer
-// is not a function with a switch statement inside,
+// Unlike the standard useReducer, update/reducer is not a function with
-// it is an object where each key is an action name
+// a switch statement inside, it is an object where each key is an action
-// and each value is a reducer that takes a state,
+// name and each value is a reducer that takes a state, rest action
-// rest action elements (if any) and returns next
-// state wrapped in array.
+// elements (if any) and returns next state wrapped in array.
+There is
-// There is a helper UpdateMap type, that checks
-// the shape of update object and makes writing
+// a helper UpdateMap type, that checks the shape of update object and
-// types by hand optional.
-const update: UpdateMap<State, Action> = {
+// makes writing types by hand optional. const update: UpdateMap<State, Action> = {
   inc: (state) => [state + 1],